Ankylosing spondylitis (AS) is a form of arthritis that mainly affects the spine, lower back, and sacroiliac joints.

 Some NSAIDs compromise bone health by reducing the creation of new bone, so doctors do not usually recommend NSAIDs after surgery for people with bone fusion problems.

-Some other drug options include:
+Some other drug options and their examples include:

 If inflammatory back pain is present with certain features, it may indicate AS.